 - A feature service containing the layer structures and symbol sets defined for the project.
 Layers in the feature service are intended to be used as template sketch layers in all scenarios.

-- A web map containing source data and a basemap that are commonly used by team members.
+- A web map containing source data and a basemap commonly used by team members.
 This web map is intended to be used as a template for creating web maps for various team members.

 Once signed in to the app, you'll be prompted to create a new project, open an existing project, or open a recent project.

 The project owner can invite team members to join the project.
 Once invited, a team member can open the project and perform a sketch.
-Each project member will have their own copy of the project web map, so they can add additional layers to the map or define a different map extent without affecting the project map others are working on.
+Each project member has their own copy of the project web map, so they can add more layers to the map or define a different map extent without affecting the project map others are working on.
 A project can have multiple scenarios created by different team members.
 Scenarios and sketch features added by team members are traced by internal unique identifiers that the app manages.

 The project owner can also remove a member from a project team.
 Once removed, a team member cannot open the project.